Timna-R/From_Portland_to_Portland/README.md

 **Intro**

 This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+I'ev made it so all the elements are displayed correctly on popular screen sizes.

 **Description of the project**